arvchristos/arvchristos/content/_index.md

 >}}

 </h3>
-Hello, my name is Arvanitis Christos and this is my perosnal web corner.
+Hello, my name is Arvanitis Christos and this is my personal web corner.
 I am an Electrical & Computer Engineering student at [NTUA](https://www.ece.ntua.gr/en) with a keen on software engineering and open source software.

 Whether you want to contact me, follow my previous/ongoing projects, or even read some irrelevant blog posts about my engineering journey (such as the one about the hell I passed through to setup this simple web site), this is the right place.